openfaas/faas/README.md

 #### CLI

+Using the [faas-cli](http://github.com/openfaas/faas-cli) and `faas-cli up` you can create, build, distribute, and deploy your code in a very short period of time.

-Any container or process in a Docker container can be a serverless function in FaaS.
-Using the [FaaS CLI](http://github.com/openfaas/faas-cli) you can deploy your functions quickly.
+Any container or process in a Docker container can be a serverless workload in OpenFaaS, as long as it [conforms to The Workload Contract](https://docs.openfaas.com/reference/workloads/).

 Create new functions from templates for Node.js, Python, [Go](https://blog.alexellis.io/serverless-golang-with-openfaas/) and many more.
-If you can't find a suitable template you can also use a Dockerfile.
+If you can't find a suitable template you can also use a Dockerfile or create your own.

-> The CLI is effectively a RESTful client for the API Gateway.
+The CLI is effectively a RESTful client for the API Gateway.
 When you have OpenFaaS configured you can [get started with the CLI here](https://blog.alexellis.io/quickstart-openfaas-cli/)

-#### Function examples
+#### Examples

-You can generate new functions using the FaaS-CLI and built-in templates or use any binary for Windows or Linux in a Docker container.
+You can generate new functions using the `faas-cli` and built-in templates or use any binary for Windows or Linux in a Docker container.

 Official templates exist for many popular languages and are easily extensible with Dockerfiles.